Azure/aspnet-redis-providers/docs/redis_output_cache_middleware.md

 # Redis Output Cache Middleware

 ## Overview
+The output cache middleware uses Redis to cache output responses for each unique set of request inputs observed.

 ### Middleware
 ASP.NET Core introduced the concept of [middleware](https://docs.microsoft.com/aspnet/core/fundamentals/middleware) to handle HTTP requests and responses.
 Middleware components can evaluate logical conditions and can perform work on the input data.